-According to Ayurveda, white rice is considered easiest to digest, and basmati rice is the king of all rices.
+According to Ayurveda, white rice is considered easiest to digest, and basmati rice is the preferred variety.
 Basmati rice is sattvic, or pure; it balances all three doshas; it is nourishing for the body tissues; and it is easy to digest.
 Aged basmati rice has an aroma and flavor arguably the best in the world.
-Ayurveda recommends avoiding rice that is parboiled, instant or pre-cooked because is has less nutrition and less prana, or life energy, in it.
+Ayurveda recommends avoiding rice that is parboiled, instant or pre-cooked because it has less nutrition and less prana, or life energy, in it.

 To balance Vata, eat rice that is cooked well, in plenty of water, and add a dash of ghee to the cooked rice.
 Desserts made with rice and milk are particularly cooling and balancing for Pitta.
 Individuals trying to balance Kapha should eat less rice, and dry roast the rice before cooking it in water.

-Cooking Basmati Rice — Two Methods
+Ayurvedic Ways of Cooking Rice — Two Methods

 After the rice is thoroughly rinsed, place it in the cooking pot and allow it to soak in water for about 15-30 minutes.
 This allows each grain to absorb water and therefore stick less to other grains while cooking.
 Sautéing also helps to prevent sticking.
 If you do not soak the rice first, cook one part rice to two parts water.

 Don't lift the lid or stir the rice as it is cooking.
 The reason is that as the rice is expanding, it forms various steam tunnels.
 If these are interrupted, then the rice will not cook evenly, resulting in the bottom soggy or burned and the top not done.
 Allow to cook for 15-20 minutes.
 The rice should not be mushy and stuck together.
 Each grain should come out firm, separate and tasty.

 Also, salt should not be added until the rice is finished cooking.
-Most recipes with rice suggest that you add salt at the beginning, but ayurveda says that the salt actually affects the temperature of the cooking process and the agni of the rice.
+Most recipes with rice suggest that you add salt at the beginning, but Ayurveda says that the salt actually affects the temperature of the cooking process and the agni of the rice.
 Salt can be mixed in after the rice is finished being cooked.

 Another way to cook the rice instead of steaming it is to boil it.
 Place rinsed rice in more water than can be absorbed (you don't need to use a measuring cup).
 Add one handful of rice per person into a large pot of boiling water.